GamesNostalgia

 adventure adventure-strategy movies science fiction

-adventure aliens horror point and click
+adventure comedy graphic adventure point and click science fiction

 Monkey Island 2: LeChuck's Revenge dosamiga